ShaliniDikshit/ml_assignment_2/README.md

 The following metrics were used for comparison:

-- Accuracy
+- Accuracy : Percentage of correctly classified samples.
-- AUC Score
+- AUC Score : Measures model’s ability to distinguish between classes.
-- Precision
+- Precision : Proportion of correct positive predictions.
-- Recall
+- Recall : Ability of the model to correctly identify actual positives.
-- F1 Score
+- F1 Score : Harmonic mean of precision and recall.
-- Matthews Correlation Coefficient (MCC)
+- Matthews Correlation Coefficient (MCC) : Balanced metric that considers true and false positives and negatives.

 ---